pts/upxbc/README.txt

 * Compressing Syslinux COM32R (.c32) executables.
 * Compressing and decompressing arbitrary binary data files to the UPXZ format (which is specific to upxbc).
-* Compressing arbitrary i386 flat executables in a position-independent way.
+* (--flat32 and --flat16) Compressing arbitrary i386 32-bit and 16-bit flat
-  `flat' means that enough bytes are memory-mapped after the text segment, and the text segment is read-write-execute, and the files don't need to have a specific header.
+  executables in a position-independent way. `flat' means that enough bytes are memory-mapped after the text segment, and the text segment is read-write-execute, and the files don't need to have a specific header.
+  This is usable for compressing bootloaders and memtest.
 * Compressing arbitrary i386 flat executables to GNU assembler .s source files, to be included in other programs.
 * (--elftiny) Compressing statically linked Linux i386 ELF executables with